Asamsig/scala-workshop/README.md

 generics, higher-order functions and more.

 ### Preperations
 Please bring a laptop for the exercises with Scala installed and a supported IDE of your choice, IntelliJ IDEA Community/Ultimate edition is recommended.
-You can also download this [https://github.com/JetBrains/intellij-scala-bundle/tree/v2020-04-23](One-click installation bundle) containing IntelliJ IDEA + Scala Plugin + Scala + JDK, all ready to be fired up.
+You can also download this [One-click installation bundle](https://github.com/JetBrains/intellij-scala-bundle/tree/v2020-04-23) containing IntelliJ IDEA + Scala Plugin + Scala + JDK, all ready to be fired up.

 It will save time if you clone or download this repository in advance.